tgherzog/wbg-ogdtoolkit/README.md

 Note that the `_config.yml` file instructs Jekyll to ignore certain files (including this README), so if you're wondering why certain files aren't on the website, check there first.

+## Repository Branches ##

+Git supports revision branching, allowing a team to create discrete revision tracks and merge them later on (see [chapter 3](http://git-scm.com/book/en/v1/Git-Branching) in the git documentation).
+This means that you can create one or more branches for significant revisions to the toolkit, and not affect the "master" branch (the public website) until you are ready to do so.

+There are two branches that carry special importance in the repository:

+* The `master` branch is the branch used for the public site.
+Commits and merges to the `master` branch result in the public site being regenerated.
+* The `qa` branch is a site used for testing.
+Commits and merges to the `qa` branch will regenerate a "mirror" site that is intended for temporary testing.
+Once testing is completed, the `qa` branch can be merged with the `master` branch, or it can be discarded.